-Local Christians run the International Cohort Ministry which provides the facility for the International Cohort students and runs a local ministry training program which fulfills SUM's experiential ministry requirements, Servant of All program and mentoring experience in a manner adapted to the local culture and conditions.
-The International Cohort Ministries operate on a tuition and fee structure adapted to the local economy.
-Once an International Cohort Site is established, it may be possible for U.S. students to study abroad alongside SUM's International cohort students.
+The International Cohort ministry provides the facility for the International Cohort students and runs a local ministry training program which fulfills SUM's experiential ministry requirements, Servant of All program, and mentoring experience in a manner adapted to the local culture and conditions.
+The International Cohort ministries operate on a tuition and fee structure adapted to the local economy.
+Once an International Cohort site is established, it may be possible for U.S. students to study abroad alongside SUM's International Cohort students.